Oyster Bay station

-Oyster Bay is the terminus on the Oyster Bay Branch of the Long Island Rail Road.
-The station is located off Shore Avenue between Maxwell and Larabee Avenues.
-It has a sheltered concrete elevated platform that stands in the shadows of the original station, which was accessible from the ends of Maxwell, Audrey, and Hamilton Avenues.
-Both stations exist along the south side of Theodore Roosevelt Memorial Park.
+Oyster Bay is the terminus on the Oyster Bay Branch of the Long Island Rail Road, located off Shore Avenue between Maxwell and Larabee Avenues, within the hamlet of Oyster Bay in Nassau County, New York, United States.
+It has a concrete high-level platform that stands in the shadows of the original station, which was accessible from the ends of Maxwell, Audrey, and Hamilton Avenues.
+The station is also located along the south side of Theodore Roosevelt Memorial Park.

 No bus services are available for the station, however local taxicabs do stop.

 Overview

 The original Oyster Bay station opened on June 24, 1889 and remodeled in 1902.
 At one point there were plans to extend the line east towards the Port Jefferson Branch.
 There was also a large pier built to facilitate the loading of passenger cars onto a short-lived ferry to Wilson's Point in South Norwalk, Connecticut that is now owned by the Flowers Oyster Company.

-The former Oyster Bay Station and the Oyster Bay Long Island Rail Road Turntable were both listed separately on the National Register of Historic Places on July 6, 2005.
-Efforts are under way to transform the former station into a railroad museum.
+The original Oyster Bay Station passenger depot and the Oyster Bay Long Island Rail Road Turntable were both listed separately on the National Register of Historic Places on July 6, 2005.
+Additional efforts were started about that time to transform the former station house into a railroad museum; the building was subsequently restored and reopened as the Oyster Bay Railroad Museum.